Sleep Medicine Certification Scoring and Results

 The examination pass-fail decision is based on your performance on the entire examination.
 Unanswered questions are scored as incorrect; therefore, you should answer every question.
 The minimum passing score reflects an absolute standard that is independent of the performance of any group of candidates.
 This standard has been established by the examination committee and approved by the ABIM Board of Directors.

-- Score reports will be available for two years from the date on which they were released.
-For exams taken in 2015 or later they will be available within your Physician Login.
+Score reports will be available for two years from the date on which they were released.
 For exams taken prior to 2015, you may obtain a copy of your Score Report upon written request during that two-year period.
 Questions regarding exam results should be submitted in writing within six months of the date results were released.

 Those who pass the examination are designated as certified diplomates of ABIM.
 They will receive certificates, which will remain valid as long as they continue to participate in MOC in accordance with the MOC program requirements.
 The certificates are mailed from ABIM within three to four months after candidates are notified of their results.
-Note: your current board certification status, as well as whether you are participating in MOC is reported on your Physician Login Home Page.
+Note: your current board certification status, as well as whether you are participating in MOC is reported in your Physician Portal.

 ABIM's scoring process is meticulous and includes a rigorous set of quality control steps to verify the accuracy of results for every examinee.
 Additional information on how exams are scored may be found at How Exams Are Developed.